-- Human waste streams are transforming the Earth's climate, and human and natural ecosystems - How will this affect landscape, water supplies, food system and human health? - What strategies and mindset are needed to mitigate, adapt and build resilience in Vermont? - Is this an efficient way of doing this? - Can we manage our waste streams better? - Can I deepen my connection to the Earth?
+- Human waste streams are transforming the Earth's climate, and human and natural ecosystems - How will this affect landscape, water supplies, food system and human health? - What planning strategies and mindset are needed to mitigate, adapt and build resilience in northern New England? - Is this an efficient way of doing this? - Can we manage our waste streams better? - What are long-term planning consequences?